-Whether a blister is a side effect of wearing shoes that don’t fit well, being on your feet for very long, getting a little cosy with the sun’s UV rays, or being snacked on by insects, blisters really exist as a painful reminder that our bodies are mortal and require some down time and decent equipment with which to tackle the outdoors.
+Whether a blister is a side effect of wearing shoes that don’t fit well, being on your feet for very long, getting a little cosy with the sun’s UV rays, or being snacked on by insects, it represents a painful reminder that our bodies are mortal and require some down time and decent equipment with which to tackle the outdoors.

 Reaching the midway point of a hike and feeling that nagging bite at your ankles caused by consistent rubbing over the same area of skin can be the most frustrating problem to try and deal with.
 Knowing how to heal blister faster can get you back outdoors faster too.